ocftw/ooni-research/README.md

     1. Write the scripts or modify the [`citizenlab/test-lists`](https://github.com/citizenlab/test-lists) scripts to support country-specific testing.
     2. Check if there are website lists ending with `.tw` in other regions.
     3. Update the list of websites to be included in observation testing.

+### Localization(l10n)

+- status: `in-progress`

+- subject: Translations for the web, applications, documents of OONI in `zh-tw`, `zh-hant`.

+- methods:
+    1. Compile a list of OONI-related products and note whether they currently support Traditional Chinese language and how to contribute, include the platform for translation.
+    2. Review the content that had been translated.
+    3. Maintain a glossary list for `zh-tw` and `zh-hant`.